Difference Between Paradigm and Theory

 What is Theory?

 It is ideological and also has a more specific approach.
-Unlike paradigm, a theory can be proven wrong since it is more specific.
+Unlike a paradigm, a theory can be proven wrong since it is more specific.

-Scientifically, it is said to be statements or explanations of a recurring phenomenon that has been proved repeatedly through scientific calculations, research and hypothesis.
+Scientifically, it is said to be statements or explanations of a recurring phenomenon that has been proved repeatedly through scientific calculations, research, and hypothesis.

 theory